Klimaatlas/KAPy/docs/tutorials/Tutorial_Datadownload.md

    This shows rows representing each downscaled GCM.
 There are 10 files identified for each model and the size of each file is also shown.

-   PS.
+* PS.
 You can also search for multiple variables at once.
-For example, you can search for precipitation and temperature by using “variable:tas,pr” and/or can also use different timescales e.g “time_frequency:mon,day”
+For example, you can search for precipitation and temperature by using `variable:tas,pr` and/or can also use different timescales e.g `time_frequency:mon,day`.

-6. You can see detailed information on one of the models before downloading.
-Similar to the previous search command, but this one includes the --detail 0 flag which displays detailed information about the first result (index 0) in the search results I.e the first dataset in the list.
+6. You can see detailed information of one of the models before downloading the whole dataset.
+This is achieved by adding ` --detail 0 ` in front of the previous command for data `esgpull search'.
+This will display detailed information about the first result (index 0) in the search results i.e. the first dataset in the list.
+That is:

 ```
  esgpull search project:CORDEX domain:AFR-44 variable:tas time_frequency:mon ensemble:r1i1p1 institute:SMHI experiment:rcp85 --distrib true --detail 0
 ```

-7. After being satisfied that esgpull has managed to search and find the data you querird, use the “add” function of esgpull to submit your request/query to a queue for it to be considered for download:

-   To add the query to the queue, in the previous command for searching the data, replace the “search” word with “add” to the command.
+7. After being satisfied that `esgpull` has managed to search and find the data you queried, use the `èsgpull add` function to submit your request/query to a queue for it to be considered for download.
+To do this, replace the “search” word with “add” to the command.
 Thus,  the command will be:

 ```
 esgpull add project:CORDEX domain:AFR-44 variable:tas time_frequency:mon ensemble:r1i1p1 institute:SMHI experiment:rcp85 --distrib true